john-itcsolutions/cheirrs/README.md

 Therefore one question is: Is there anything to be gained by Hyper-Dimensional Spatialities?
 Can Machines be taught and learn within a hyper-spatial cosmos?
 Is that not what they are doing already, mathematically, in (v)RAM?
 Can a hyper-spatial database benefit anyone?

 VIII.
-By adding a capacity for a quasi-synchronous (fourth), "Time" dimension, some capabilities could be achieved, compared to "chronostatic" geospatial databases.
+By adding a capacity for a quasi-synchronous (fourth), "Time" dimension, some capabilities in the form of a truly Dynamic and Responsive Database could be achieved, compared to "chronostatic" geospatial databases.
 What could these capacities be?
+Would it be necessary to provide more than is currently provided in the way of time recording?

 IX.
 But could there be other uses for further dimensionality, in the fields of Machine Learning?
 Or is that already obvious to the cognoscenti?
 Possibly it would be the case that one would require a Database whose spatial dimensionality is a software-design variable, determined individually for each application, but not hard-wired into the Database as a whole?